dronebilde over Oslo sentrum fra OsloMet taket

 Call for Expressions of Interest: MSCA Postdoctoral Fellow in Professions, Expertise, Education, and Policy

-Call for Expressions of Interest for a joint application under the EU Marie Skłodowska-Curie Action Postdoctoral Fellowship scheme – Call: MSCA-PF-2025
+Call for Expressions of Interest for a joint application under the EU Marie Skłodowska-Curie Action Postdoctoral Fellowship scheme – Call: MSCA-PF-2026

 The position of professions in society is changing.
 Today, most professional work takes place in organizational settings of public services or private sector firms, and the increasing complexity of professional tasks requires problem-solving across disciplinary and professional boundaries, as well as stakeholder involvement and civic participation.
 Meanwhile, in many countries, there is an increasing distrust of experts and expertise.
 Technical developments such as AI are also profoundly changing professions, a process that will only accelerate in the years ahead.
 Professional education must adapt to these and other changes, and in a rapidly changing society, it must somehow prepare professionals for tasks and roles that are yet unknown.
 Arguably, innovative cross-disciplinary research on professions and professional education has never been more important.

-With this as background, the Centre for the Study of Professions at OsloMet invites interested and eligible researchers of any nationality to submit a project idea for a potential application for an EU-funded Marie Skłodowska-Curie Postdoctoral Fellowship (call HORIZON-MSCA-PF-2025) to conduct innovative research on professions at the Centre for a period of two years.
-Eligible candidates have a PhD successfully defended by the submission deadline (10 September 2025), a maximum of 8 years research experience after the PhD, are able to relocate to Norway for the fellowship, and have not resided in Norway for more than 12 months during the last three years.
+With this as background, the Centre for the Study of Professions at OsloMet invites interested and eligible researchers of any nationality to submit a project idea for a potential application for an EU-funded Marie Skłodowska-Curie Postdoctoral Fellowship (call HORIZON-MSCA-PF-2026) to conduct innovative research on professions at the Centre for a period of two years.
+Eligible candidates have a PhD successfully defended by the submission deadline (9 September 2026), have not resided in Norway for more than 12 months during the last three years, are able to relocate to Norway for the fellowship, and have a maximum of 8 years research experience after the PhD (with exceptions for EU nationals/long-term residents who wish to reintegrate after stays in third countries – see details below).

 The Centre for the Study of Professions